 Here, we see God's will for man displayed again in the fact that Noah had three sons.

+The Hebrew word "shachath" is translated here as corrupt but that does not really bring out the true Hebrew meaning.
+In reality, the word means that the earth was polluted to the point of ruin.
 Now, we see that this mixing of the children of God with those that were not has resulted not in more children of God but in God's people turning their back on Him.
-God told Noah that judgment was coming for all of them and the same thing is true for us today.
+We also see that all living beings (including animals) were affected by this and so God told Noah that judgment was coming for all of them.

 God establishes a covenant (contract) with Noah.
 He tells him that every living thing on the earth is going to die but, if Noah builds the ark and enters it, he will be saved.
 This is a contract in that both parties have obligations that bind the other party.